pivotal/blog/content/post/test-driven-development-for-data-science.md

     return scaled_df
 ~~~

-The final test could be then to check the results of the algorithm itself.
-With regards to our example, this is quite easy as our data was artificially made up.
-In real projects, the expected results are always not easy to get especially for supervised learning problem where the output is probabilities.
-Therefore one solution is to use the outputted class instead of probabilities or we could print out the probabilities and use this as our expected results.
-Always remember the main goal is to test the analytical pipeline from data cleaning, feature extraction, model building, model evaluation to model storing!
+The final test could be to check the results of the algorithm itself.
+In our case this is quite easy as our data was artificially made up.
+In real projects, it might not be easy to formulate the expected results especially.

 ~~~python
 def test_assign_cluster(self):